flybywiresim/docs/docs/start/installation.md

     We’d like to remind all users of the following two **important changes**:

-    - Has a separate folder in community titled “flybywire-aircraft-a320-neo”
+    The folder in the Community directory is now:

+      - `flybywire-aircraft-a320-neo`

-    - Appears as a separate airplane in the simulator titled “FlyByWire Simulations - A320neo (LEAP)”.
+    The airplane in the simulator is now titled:

+      - `FlyByWire Simulations - A320neo (LEAP)`

 ---